Se7en Wetlands

 Se7en Wetlands is a City of Lakeland water utility and park, located south of Lakeland, Florida.
-The public may visit by using one of the two public entrances, located at Loyce E.Harpe Park and Lakeland Highlands Scrub.
+The public may visit by using one of the two public entrances, located at Loyce E. Harpe Park and Lakeland Highlands Scrub.

 About

-Se7en Wetlands is a 1,640-acre constructed treatment wetland system that receives all of the City of Lakeland, FL treated wastewater, along with reuse water from Lakeland Electric and reclaimed water from Polk County, FL.
+Se7en Wetlands is a 1,640-acre constructed treatment wetland system that receives all of the City of Lakeland, FL treated wastewater, along with reuse water from Lakeland Electric and reclaimed water from Polk County, Florida.
 Se7en Wetlands has been in operation as a Water Utility since 1987 and opened in 2018 as a City of Lakeland Park.
 The property contains uplands, marshes, swamps and lakes.
 After water leaves Se7en Wetlands, it connects to the Northern Prong of the Alafia River, which connects to Tampa Bay.
 The Tampa Electric Company beneficially reuses some Se7en Wetlands water at their Polk Power Station.

 Two of the seven cells at Se7en Wetlands are open to the public, with 8.5 miles of trails open for hiking.
 The Gopher Tortoise trail head, accessible through Loyce E. Harpe Park, features a 2.9-mile trail loop, and the Wood Stork trail head, accessible through Lakeland Highlands Scrub, has a 2.4-mile trail loop.
 Popular activities at Se7en Wetlands include hiking, running, birding, and nature photography.
 Alcoholic beverages, bicycles and motorized vehicles, fires of any kind, fishing and swimming, boating and camping, hunting and trapping, horses and all pets are prohibited in the park.

 Se7en Wetlands is open from 7:00am to 7:00pm daily.